Ericsson/ove-tutorial/README.md

     $ ove vi
     ...

-    # interactively ask user (using git add -p) what chunks to add in 'dmce'
+    # interactively ask user (using git add -p) what chunks to add in repo 'dmce'
     $ ove add dmce
     ...